 Christmas is a joyous time of year but also a hectic one for frantic families.
-We spoke to mum and blogger, Kristen Toovey, and psychologist and mum Karen Young, who shared their best advice for staying on the sane side of the silly season.
+We spoke to mum and blogger, Kristen Toovey, and child development expert and mum Karen Young, who shared their best advice for staying on the sane side of the silly season.

 1. You can’t do everything

 At this time of year, the washing and ironing can build up and your exercise routine might be put on hold.
 It’s okay to let things drop off the ‘list’ to be more present and in the moment with the people you love.
 As time goes on, your kids are going to remember how they feel when you’re with them – not how many parties you went to or how clean the floors were.

 Christmas is one day and the people who are important to you will understand if you love them the week before Christmas or the week after Christmas, and even in November or January.
 You don’t have to run around to four different houses for four different meals to make everything happen on the one day.